grapl-security/grapl/docs/setup/aws.md

 ```

 If you forget which `swarm-id` is associated with your Dgraph cluster,
-you may list all the swarm IDs in your deployment by running `graplctl
+you may list all the swarm IDs in your deployment by running `bin/graplctl
 swarm ls`.

 ### Demo Data